DonaldWhyte/mocking-in-rust-using-double/contents.md

 [NEXT SECTION]
 ## 5. Library Constraints
 ![limitations](images/limitations.svg)

 [NEXT]
-TODO: mention that the vision for this library that this must be usable in `stable`
+### Core Design Philosophy of `double`

+1. Rust stable first
+2. No changes to production code required

 _note_
-The vision for `double` is that must use `stable`.

-TODO: this makes supporting some features difficult
+The vision for `double` is that must work with stable Rust.
+It must don't impose code changes to the user's production code either.
+This makes supporting some features difficult.

-here exist many other mocking libraries that use nightly compiler plugins.

 [NEXT]
-### Type Limitations

-* Argument/return value types must implement these traits:
-  - `Clone`
-  - `Debug`
-  - `Eq`
-  - `Hash`
-* Only `pub trait`s can be mocked
+#### 1. Rust Stable First

+Almost all mocking libraries require nightly.

 _note_
-TODO
+The vast majority of other mocking libraries that use nightly compiler plugins.
+This gives them more flexibility at the cost of restricting the user to nightly Rust.

 [NEXT]
-TODO: general takeaways of stable Rust limitations

-TODO: reference the following libs: mockers, mock-derive, mock_me, mocktopus ^--- list how many support stable! arguments against the ones that use stable ^--- see what features limit nightly libs
+#### 2. No Changes to Production Code Required

+All current mocking libraries require users changes to production code.

+Makes mocking `traits` from the standard library or external crates **impossible**.

+_note_
+The following other mocking libraries have similar feature sets to `double`, require nightly:
+  * mockers (has partial support for stable)
+  * mock-derive
+  * galvanic-mock
+  * mock_me
+  * mocktopus

+And none of them support mocking traits from the standard library or external crates.

+[NEXT]
+**Rust stable and no code changes comes at a cost.**

+[NEXT]
+### Limitations

+1. Argument types must implement `Clone` and `Eq`
+2. Return value types must implement `Clone`
+3. Private `trait`s cannot be mocked
+4. Limited support for generic type arguments

+_note_
+(1) and (2) are constraints caused by the current implementation of `double`.

+I believe no existing mocking library, using nightly or otherwise, have properly solved (3) and (4).

+[NEXT]
+Ongoing work on `double` to remove these limitations.

 [NEXT SECTION]